Our inquiry process

 Our policy on public and media comment on current inquiries

-If we receive a media query, we will confirm that we have received a request and that we are looking into an issue.
-For major inquiries, we will usually release public terms of reference.
+If the media asks, we will confirm whether we have received a request for an inquiry and whether we're considering that request.
+For larger inquiries, we usually release public terms of reference.

 However, we carry out inquiries in private.
 We do not provide public updates on progress or the substance of what we are doing, because this can hamper our work.

 In each case, we decide what information we should release at the end of an inquiry about our findings and conclusions.
-For significant inquiries, we often publish our findings on our website.
-For major inquiries, we will usually publish a report and table it in Parliament.
+We often publish our findings on our website.
+For larger inquiries, we will usually publish a report that is presented in Parliament.